-- C Operational processes;
+- Operational processes;

-- C Skills and technologies; and
+- Skills and technologies; and

-- C Human, capital, information, and other resources.
+- Human, capital, information, and other resources.

 Descriptions of the processes, technologies, and resources should be brief.
-An agency should provide additional detail only when goal achievement is predicated on a significant change in either the resource levels, the technological or other capacities, or the mode or functioning of the operating processes.
+You should provide additional detail only when goal achievement is predicated on a significant change in either the resource levels, the technological or other capacities, or the mode or functioning of the operating processes.

-Schedules for initiating or completing significant actions, and any underlying assumptions or projections, should be included.
-Agencies should use reasonable projections of the funding and staff that will be available over the time period covered by the plan.
+Your agency should use reasonable projections of the funding and staff that will be available over the time period covered by the plan.
+You include schedules for initiating or completing significant actions, and any underlying assumptions or projections.